Skip to content

 Work permits, especially LMIA-exempt work permits, can be obtained much more quickly.
 For this reason, as well the fact that Canadian work experience actually ends up giving you a heap of extra points for work experience obtained in Canada under Express Entry and PNPs, we recommend looking into getting a work permit first while also keeping an eye on your PR options.

-Finally, studying in Canada as an international student allows you to work up to 20 hours per week while studying (as a temporary measure, international students may work full time off campus until April 30, 2024).
+Finally, studying in Canada as an international student allows you to work up to 20 hours per week while studying.
 Although this may not be an option for professionals seeking a full-time construction or engineering job, it is worth keeping in mind as an alternate pathway for immigration, particularly for spouses or partners who wish to accompany.

 How can I find out if I’m eligible to move to Canada?